totaotata/CredsHarvester/README.md

 ## Tips

-- You can easily test this tool on the vulnerable metasploitable infrastructure or on the infrastructure of your choice ;)
+- You can easily test this tool on the vulnerable metasploitable infrastructure ;)